 Last Updated on

-Why I love it: These pretty coffee macarons sport a rich, coffee liqueur-flavored buttercream that is sandwiched between espresso-flavored almond meringue shells.
-The coffee flavors cut through the sweetness and made these macarons a delicious treat.
+These pretty coffee macarons are filled with a rich, coffee liqueur-flavored buttercream that is sandwiched between espresso-flavored almond meringue shells.
+The coffee flavors cut through the sweetness nicely and make these macarons a delicious treat for any occasion.

 Making French macarons is probably an old hat for many of you but it isn’t for me, I’ve struggled with them for a long time.
 The ones I’ve made in the past mostly exploded at some point during or after the baking process and the few that stayed intact usually didn’t develop their characteristic “foot” – the ruffled bottom part.
 (They still tasted good but of course in my line of work that isn’t sufficient).